By staying active a senior citizen can stay young and healthy.

-Board games are always fun to play.
-Most are very easy to learn to play.
-They are especially fun to play with grandchildren or younger individuals.
+Board games are always fun to play and most are very easy to learn to play.
+Plus, they are especially fun to play with grandchildren or younger individuals.

 Many senior grew up enjoying music.
 Having a Karaoke night and letting everyone sing along to remembered songs is a fun evening for most seniors.